coleifer/huey/docs/guide.rst

 way for an application to obtain a :py:class:`Result` handle to access the result of a given periodic task execution.

-The :py:func:`crontab` function accepts the following arguments:
+The :py:func:`crontab` function accepts the following arguments, in the same order as the standard Linux crontab format:

 * minute
 * hour